custom-twemoji/custom-twemoji-api/README.md

 1. Install [Bundler](https://bundler.io/) if you haven't already: `gem install bundler`
 1. Install Ruby dependencies with bundler: `bundle`
 1. Follow the [Getting Started](#getting-started) steps
-1. Run application locally using Rack: `rackup`
+1. Run application locally
+   1. Use Shotgun to enable reloading: `shotgun config.ru -p 9292` (port set to 9292 to be consistent)
+   1. If reloading isn't needed, start Rack normally: `rackup`
 1. Go to this URL in a browser to ensure it redirects to the [Custom Twemoji API GitHub repository](https://github.com/blakegearin/custom-twemoji-api): `http://localhost:9292`
 1. Stop application: `CTRL + C`